feathersjs/docs/services/readme.md

 // Create an adapter based on the service interface const awesomeDatabaseAdapter = function (options) {

   // Model represents the connection to the datasource. const Model = options.model;

-  return {
+  // Return an object that implements the service interface. return {
     find(params) {
       // Do something with the Model, return a promise.